alejandro-perez/pyikev2/README.md

 alice_1  | [2020-02-18 11:44:41.510] [INFO   ] IKE_SA: bdea01b704f08e9e.
 Created CHILD_SA (afb32cca, 5a1740fe)
 ```

-If you want to see more detailed output, add the `EXTRA_PARAMS: -v` to either Alice's or Bob's environment in the `docker-compose.yml` file.
-run it with the `-v` parameter.
-You should see something such as:
+If you want to see more detailed output, add the `EXTRA_PARAMS: -v` to Alice's and Bob's environment in the `docker-compose.yml` file.
+You should see something similar to the following when checking Alice's log:
 ```text
 Attaching to pyikev2_alice_1
 alice_1  | [2020-02-18 11:46:01.008] [INFO   ] Listening from [172.50.1.2]:500